I’ll be the first one to admit that a post about an Interrail packing list doesn’t sound like a hopping good time.

 I know, a total yawn fest.

-But a necessary evil.
+But a necessary evil when planning an interrail trip.
 I mean, how many of you out have forgotten something insanely important while packing before your next Interrail itinerary?

 (This chick right here, her hand shoots up!)

 Yeah, I’m a disaster-prone mess so we all know that I’ve obviously forgotten something super fundamental like the perfect interrailing backpack or suitcase (FYI backpacks are always better).